 Supply and demand

-The * supply * of glucose by the digestive system is of course not constant; it depends on the amount and type of food consumed.
-In addition, the * consumption * of glucose is highly dependent on all kinds of factors, including muscle activity.
+The supply of glucose by the digestive system is of course not constant; it depends on the amount and type of food consumed.
+In addition, the consumption of glucose is highly dependent on all kinds of factors, including muscle activity.
 The more the muscles are used, the more fuel they use.
-However, it is important for the body to function properly that the glucose level in the body remains within narrow limits.
+However, for the proper functioning of the body it is important that the glucose level in the body remains within narrow limits.
 A number of mechanisms therefore continuously monitor the glucose level in the blood.
-Fat is used as a buffer: any surplus glucose is converted into fat, and in times of scarcity the fat can be converted back into glucose.
+Fat is used as a buffer: any excess glucose is converted into fat, and in times of scarcity the fat can be converted back into glucose.

 Insulin